Normsmiway/Cms/README.md

 # Cms
-The solution attempts to simplify consent management by simplifying the Operations into three basic stops, e.g.
+The solution attempts to simplify consent management by simplifying the Operations into three basic steps, e.g.

 Initiate==>Consent==>Complete